 Part Edward Gorey, another part Willy Wonka, Jordan Metcalf is hard to peg.
 At first glance his illustrations might seem gloomy, but there is an endearing innocence to much of his work; an undeniable tone that seems to evoke that strange feeling that washes over you the first time you truly see beyond the childhood glee and want only to return – but you’ve seen too much, and can never be the same.
-Jordan often mixes that somber tone with heartbreaking romantic/optimistic quips to powerful effect.
+Jordan often mixes a somber tone with heartbreaking romantic/optimistic quips to powerful effect.
 It speaks volumes to his talent that he achieves such a result using so little, using minimalism and expressionism as tools rather gimmicks.

 You seem to work a lot in black and white.
 Can you explain to our readers how you achieve excellent results with a limited color palette?